dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 In order to start experiencing the great features of the Cloud IDE, you need to first set up a [dbt Cloud development environment](/docs/collaborate/environments/dbt-cloud-environments) and [developer credentials](#developer-credentials).
 If you're creating a new project, you will automatically configure this during the project setup.

-Review the following steps to set up your developer credentials:

-### Developer credentials

 The IDE uses developer credentials to connect to your data platform.
 These developer credentials should be specific to your user and they should *not* be super user credentials or the same credentials that you use for your production deployment of dbt.

-Follow the below steps to set up your developer credentials:
+Review the following steps to set up your developer credentials:

 1. Go to your [**Credentials**](https://cloud.getdbt.com/next/settings/profile#credentials) under the **Your Profile** settings.
 2. Select the relevant project in the list.